Human papillomavirus vaccine (By injection)

 Human Papillomavirus Vaccine (HUE-man pap-ah-LOH-mah-VYE-rus VAX-een)

-Helps prevent genital warts and cancer of the anus, cervix, vagina, or vulva, which may be caused by human papillomavirus (HPV).
+Helps prevent genital warts and cancer of the anus, cervix, vagina, vulva, oropharyngeal (mouth and throat), or head and neck, which may be caused by human papillomavirus (HPV).

 Gardasil 9There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This vaccine is not right for everyone.
 You should not receive it if you had an allergic reaction to human papillomavirus vaccine or to yeast.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.
 It is usually given in the upper arm or upper leg.

 - A nurse or other health provider will give you this medicine.

 - This vaccine must be given as 2 or 3 doses based on the brand and your age.